Rocklobster84/rocklobster84.github.io/index.md

 I'm confident I have met the course objectives for this project.
 I will probably make a few more enhancements to make it more user-friendly, however, the bulk of the work is done.
 It has been a while since I have used PyMongo and since I am using Repl.it to run my applications I did experience a few problems getting my environment set up properly.
 Thankfully, I think I have all of the worked out now and just need to change a few small things such as wording, spacing, and expanding the field set that is manipulated.

-To view the source code for this project, visit https://github.com/Rocklobster84/Database-CRUD-Re-work.
-To view and demo this application without having to set it up locally you can also go to https://repl.it/@Stephycamaro/Database-CRUD#main.py.
+To view the source code for this project, visit <a href="https://github.com/Rocklobster84/Database-CRUD-Re-work">https://github.com/Rocklobster84/Database-CRUD-Re-work</a>.
+To view and demo this application without having to set it up locally you can also go to <a href="https://repl.it/@Stephycamaro/Database-CRUD#main.py">https://repl.it/@Stephycamaro/Database-CRUD#main.py</a>.

+# Databases